babelouest/glewlwyd/docs/INSTALL.md

    filter_user_read               = "objectClass=inetOrgPerson" # filter used to search users
    login_property_user_read       = "cn"                        # property used to map login
    scope_property_user_read       = "o"                         # property used to map scope
-   email_property_user_read       = "mail"                      # property used to map e-mail
-   name_property_user_read        = "sn"                        # property used to map display name additional_property_value_read = "memberOf"                  # will fill the jwt property `group` with the content of the LDAP property `memberOf`, optional, leave empty if no use
+   scope_property_user_match      = "equals"                    # optional, search match for the scope value, values available are "equals", "contains", "startswith" or "endswith", default value is "equals" email_property_user_read       = "mail"                      # property used to map e-mail name_property_user_read        = "sn"                        # property used to map display name additional_property_value_read = "memberOf"                  # will fill the jwt property `group` with the content of the LDAP property `memberOf`, optional, leave empty if no use